mooxphp/moox/README.md

 Use issue-based branches, prefix them with feature/ (e.g. feature/38-welcome-view) for automated tests and code analysis.

 ### Commits

 Your commit messages will be merged into Changelog.md, means they become part of the documentation.
 Please make sure, you

 - start with one of these types
     - feat = feature
+    - fix = bugfix
     - bump = minor verion change
-    - fix = bugfix
     - major = major updates
     - lang = translation
     - docs = documentation
     - devops = GH and automation
     - wip = work in progress
 - followed by the shortname of the package, in []
-    - all - multiple packages affected
+    - all - multiple or all packages
+    - admin-panel
     - core
+    - package-builder
+    - form-components
+    - app-components
+    - web-components
+    - chart-components
     - monorepo
-    - package-builder
-    - other, every package w/o tallui-prefix

 - reference an issue, linked by issue number, e. g. #138
 - prepare auto-closing the issue by using "Close #138"